-- use of a study room is available free of charge to library members - use of a study room requires a booking to be made online at the Book a Study Room portal on the Bayside Library catalogue on the day, or the day before, the room is required - an individual Bayside Library member or a group comprising at least one Bayside Library member can use a study room for up to 2 hours per day - members of a group using a study room cannot use an additional library membership to extend the original study room booking beyond 2 hours - it is compulsory to confirm a study room booking at the service desk and to borrow a study room kit with a Bayside Library card before entering the study room - unconfirmed bookings automatically cancel 15 minutes after the booking start time and the study room becomes available for other bookings - study rooms are not soundproof and users are required to keep noise to an acceptable level - users must vacate the study room once the booking time has expired and return the study room kit to staff - users are required to leave the room in the clean condition it was found and are responsible for any damage to furniture or equipment.
-A fee may be charged for any damage or loss of a study room kit - study rooms cannot be used for any commercial purposes - staff can enquiry about the activity being undertaken in the study room and cancel any booking if the activity is outside the permitted conditions of use - vacant study rooms cannot be used without a confirmed booking.
+- use of a study room is available free of charge to library members - use of a study room requires a booking to be made online at the Study Rooms portal on the Bayside Library catalogue on the day, or the day before, the room is required - an individual Bayside Library member or a group comprising at least one Bayside Library member can use a study room for up to 2 hours per day - members of a group using a study room cannot use an additional library membership to extend the original study room booking beyond 2 hours - it is compulsory to confirm a study room booking at the service desk before entering the study room - unconfirmed bookings automatically cancel 15 minutes after the booking start time and the study room becomes available for other bookings - study rooms are not soundproof and users are required to keep noise to an acceptable level - users must vacate the study room once the booking time has expired and return any borrowed study room kits to staff - users are required to leave the room in the clean condition it was found and are responsible for any damage to furniture or equipment.
+A fee may be charged for any damage or loss of a study room kit - study rooms cannot be used for any commercial purposes - staff can enquire about the activity being undertaken in the study room and cancel any booking if the activity is outside the permitted conditions of use - vacant study rooms cannot be used without a confirmed booking.